sensein/sensein.github.io/docs/_pages/openings.md

 ## UROPs
 If you are an undergraduate at MIT, we have several projects that are suited for UROP projects.
-We work through the Quest Initiative for such projects.
+We work through the Quest Initiative or with other faculty for such projects.
+Feel free to get in touch with us.

 ## Current open positions